GwangseongCho/GwangseongCho.github.io/_posts/2024-09-20-statistics-chapter1.md

 ## 2.13 Summary
 - Probability provides the mathematical foundation for statistical inference.
 - Key concepts include sample spaces, events, independence, and conditional probability.
-- Bayes' Rule and the Law of Total Probability are essential tools for decision-making under uncertainty.
+- Bayes’ Rule and the Law of Total Probability are essential tools for decision-making under uncertainty.

 ---